Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Summary

 A geometric model of granular matter composed of grains with square cross section has been developed by representing the system as originating from a hypothetical elongated parent object.
 The characteristic size of this object is fixed by the number and dimensions of the constituent grains.

 Fragmentation is implemented through a well-defined slicing algorithm, applied iteratively and described in detail in the main text.
 At each stage of fragmentation, the resulting fragments are reassembled into configurations of maximal admissible volume, referred to as \emph{towers}.
 The volumes of these towers were analysed as functions of the fragmentation stage.
 In realistic granular systems composed of elongated grains, the constituents at a given stage of fragmentation are expected to arrange in a largely unconstrained manner, resulting in occupied volumes that lie between those of compact packing and the largest geometrically admissible configurations.
-The construction of maximal-volume towers therefore provides a purely geometric upper bound and allows the characteristic scale and qualitative trends of volume changes induced by fragmentation to be estimated.
+The construction of maximal-volume towers therefore provides a purely geometric upper bound on occupied volume, or equivalently, a lower bound on packing fraction, and allows the characteristic scale and qualitative trends of volume changes induced by fragmentation to be estimated.

 It has been shown that, at the initial stage of fragmentation, the occupied volume increases relative to that of the parent object.
-With further fragmentation, the volume then decreases monotonically, approaching at the final stage the universal value $5/4$ of the original volume.
+With further fragmentation, the volume then decreases monotonically, approaching at the final stage the limiting value $5/4$ of the original volume.
 It follows that, throughout the fragmentation process, a material composed of elongated grains typically occupies a volume larger than that of the original object, unless the grains are packed perfectly without voids.

+The inverse of the relative volume, corresponding to the packing fraction, was shown to obey the asymptotic scaling law $\phi \propto 1/\alpha$ for large aspect ratios, in agreement with experimental observations.
+Comparison with experimental data from Freeman et al.~\cite{freeman2019} demonstrates that the model provides a geometric lower bound on packing fraction, with experimental values lying consistently above the theoretical predictions, as expected for realistic random packings.

 Within the fragmentation sequence, pairs of configurations have been identified and termed \emph{conjugate towers}.
 These towers are composed of geometrically indistinguishable building blocks but enclose different volumes.
 When the number of fragmentation stages is even, a \emph{self-conjugate} tower appears at the centre of the sequence.
 The magnitude of the volume difference between conjugate towers depends on their separation along the fragmentation sequence: towers corresponding to nearby stages exhibit smaller differences, whereas the largest difference occurs between the first and final stages of fragmentation.